supersabbath/youtuber/README.md

 This app implements a client for consulting the Youtube  search API V3.

-The app requires an Google developer API KEY.
+The app requires a Google developer API KEY.

 [Google Console]  (https://console.developers.google.com/apis/)